djoshea/sphinxcontrib-matlabdomain/docs/source/glossary.rst

     main-like function
         A function that is called when a script is executed from a :term:`shell`, as opposed to inside an interactive Python session.
-        These are the functions from whose arguments :obj:`argdoc` generates documentation.
+        These are the functions from whose arguments :obj:`sphinxcontrib.argdoc` generates documentation.

         These are typically named `main`, and in idiomatically written Python are called by the following lines, which appear as the